Conduitry/contexty/README.md

 `let contexty = new Contexty()`

-When you want to create a new context, retrieve `contexty.new`.
+When you want to create a new context, retrieve `contexty.create`.
 This is a getter which returns a new context (an object with `null` prototype).
 Store whatever you want on here.
-Later in the same or in a descendent asynchronous resource, the `contexty.current` getter will return that same context object.
+Later in the same or in a descendent asynchronous resource, the `contexty.context` getter will return that same context object.

-Retrieving `contexty.new` when there is already an asynchronous context will create a new context with the old one as its prototype, so you have access to all the parent values, but new values you add to the context will not affect the parent context.
+Retrieving `contexty.create` when there is already an asynchronous context will create a new context with the old one as its prototype, so you have access to all the parent values, but new values you add to the context will not affect the parent context.

 ## API